-The rule of thirds is probably the best place to start when learning about composition, because it is the easiest composition rule to learn.
+The rule of thirds composition is probably the best place to start when learning about the role of composition, because it’s the easiest photography composition technique to learn.

-Why do you need to know the rule of thirds?
+Why you need to know rule of thirds composition

 When we look at photographs, our eyes naturally go to the intersection at the centre of the rule of thirds.
 We don’t naturally look at the middle of a photograph, according to studies that have been conducted.

-You need to know the rule of thirds, because it leads on to other photography composition rules.
-This way you will gradually build up a knowledge base of composition rules so that when you’re photographing you will automatically be thinking about your composition with every frame you take.
-Photographing on purpose to create beautiful images is what it is all about.
+This way you’ll gradually build up a knowledge base of composition techniques.
+When you’re photographing, you’ll automatically start thinking about your composition with every frame you take.
+Photographing on purpose to create beautiful images is what it’s all about.

-So how do you implement the rule of thirds?
+How do you use the rule of thirds in photography?

 Now that you know what the rule of thirds grid looks like, let’s talk about what to do with it.

-If a person is in the middle of the frame, the viewer’s eye can’t flow around the image and you don’t leave them room for movement within the frame.
+If a person is in the middle of the frame, the viewer’s eye can’t flow around the image and you don’t leave your subject room for movement within the frame.

 Speaking of movement…

-Like the name suggests – they’re great for when the horizon is in the picture.
-Don’t be tempted to place the horizon in the centre of the image.
-This risks creating a dull composition.
+Like the name suggests, they’re great for when the horizon is in the picture.
+Don’t be tempted to place the horizon in the centre of the image as it risks creating a dull composition.

-When observing the rule of thirds, you place your horizon along either the top or the bottom horizontal line.
-The bottom line is most common, but if you want to create drama use the top line.
+When observing the rule of thirds, place your horizon along either the top or the bottom horizontal line.
+The bottom line is most common, but if you want to create drama, use the top line.

-In this image 2 composition tools have been used: rule of thirds and leading lines.
+In this image 2 composition tools have been used: rule of thirds and leading lines composition.
 The rails and the pavement slabs act as leading lines to direct the viewer to the subject.

-So, we’ve talked about the vertical lines and the horizontal lines.
+So, we’ve talked about the thirds rule grid’s vertical lines and the horizontal lines.

 Let’s go deeper into the rule of thirds